 Doctoral Student Project Showcase

-The University of Cincinnati College of Nursing’s Annual Doctoral Student Project Showcase highlights the breadth, depth and impact of student scholarship.
+The University of Cincinnati College of Nursing Annual Doctoral Student Project Showcase highlights the breadth, rigor and impact of doctoral scholarship across the college.

 *With approval of their chair